I tested Kolari ND filters

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Those of you who have been following us on this blog for a long time should know that I have a passion for filters in photography.
-Even though the dynamic of cameras is constantly improving, I still prefer to use filters and try to improve pictures directly when shooting rather than spending time in post-processing.
-In this new review, I’ll talk about ND (neutral density) filters from Kolari Vision.
+If you’ve been following our travel and photography blog for a while, you probably know that I’m passionate about filters in photography.
+Even though camera dynamic range keeps improving, I still prefer using filters and trying to get the image right in camera rather than spending too much time in post-processing.
+In this new review, I’ll be talking about ND (neutral density) filters from Kolari Vision.

-If you are wondering, the ND filter is clearly the one that cannot be reproduced on a computer.
-It’s more or less opaque depending on its density (in other words, its blackness.)
-It allows you to slow down the exposure time when shooting, limiting the amount of light that reaches the sensor.
-It is particularly useful for shooting long exposures of moving subjects, such as the sea, waterfalls, carousels, etc.
+In case you’re wondering, an ND filter is one of the few effects you really can’t reproduce properly on a computer.
+Depending on its density, it is more or less opaque—in other words, darker.
+It lets you slow down the exposure time while shooting by limiting the amount of light that reaches the sensor.
+This makes it especially useful for long exposures of moving subjects, such as the sea, waterfalls, carousels, and more.

-This article is written in partnership with the brand Kolari Vision, who contacted us to test their new ND filter.
-Kolari is a brand particularly known in the world of infrared filters.
-Always curious to see how these ones work and especially considering the good reviews we had about them, we agreed to test two ND filters of the brand: a ND64 (5-stops) and a ND1000 (10-stops).
-As usual, our opinion in this article is unbiased and we are in control of everything we write.
+This article was written in partnership with Kolari Vision, who contacted us to test their new ND filters.
+Kolari is a brand particularly well known in the world of infrared filters.
+Curious to see how these filters performed, especially given the good feedback we had heard about the brand, we agreed to test two of their ND filters: an ND64 (6-stop) and an ND1000 (10-stop).
+As usual, our opinion in this article is completely unbiased, and we remain fully in control of everything we write.

-Even if we test both ND filters of the brand they both have many identical points, like the quality of manufacturing, packaging, handling, vignetting etc. So, we’ve decided not to separate the two filters in this test.
+Even though we tested two ND filters from the brand, they share many of the same qualities, such as build quality, packaging, handling, vignetting, and more.
+So we decided not to separate the two filters in this review.
 We received them after a long wait here on the island of Tahiti.
-It must be said that being in the middle of a pandemic, mailings are quite long … Both filters were sent by Kolari in a 77mm diameter, which is what I asked for in order to fit on my Canon 16-35mm f/4 wide angle lens.
-Note that ND filters also exist in several diameters, from 49mm to 82mm.
+To be fair, in the middle of a pandemic, shipping times were pretty long… Kolari sent both filters in a 77mm diameter, which is what I asked for so I could use them on my Canon 16-35mm f/4 wide-angle lens.
+Note that these ND filters are also available in several diameters, from 49mm to 82mm.

 Packaging

 Let’s start with the basics.
-So of course, you can tell me that the packaging of an ND filter is not really the most important thing to consider when choosing your filter.
-That’s true but in my opinion, it is still part of the review and it can also show the professionalism – or not – of the brand.
+Of course, you could argue that the packaging of an ND filter is not the most important criterion when choosing one.
+That’s true, but in my opinion, it is still part of the review, and it can also say something about the professionalism of the brand.

-The packaging is in the form of a very strong matte black plastic box.
-The square box is quite large and seems perfectly solid.
-I find the external design of the box really well done, with notably the white “K” in relief, reminding you of the Kolari brand.
-When opening the box you can feel a little resistance, which shows they’ve chosen a magnetic closing system.
-Indeed, four magnets are visible on the outside of the box.
-It’s quite an ingenious idea!
-The inside is made of a black foam so the filter is well protected.
-The ND filter is easily accessible thanks to four spots where you place your fingers, as if cut in the protective foam.
-If you lift the filter, you can see the perfect place to put and lock the filter in the foam.
-In short, in my eyes, the packaging is superb in design and very practical.
-I’m impressed by the packaging of these two filters, both are identical.
+The packaging comes in the form of a very sturdy matte black plastic box.
+The square case is quite large and feels perfectly solid.
+I really like the exterior design, especially the raised white “K,” which immediately recalls the Kolari brand.
+When you open the box, you feel a little resistance, which shows that they chose a magnetic closing system.
+In fact, four magnets are visible on the outside of the box.
+It’s a pretty clever idea!
+Inside, black foam keeps the filter well protected.
+The ND filter is easy to access thanks to four finger cutouts in the protective foam.
+If you lift the filter, you can see the perfectly shaped slot designed to hold and lock it in place.
+In short, to me, the packaging is both beautifully designed and very practical.
+I was impressed by the packaging of both filters, which is identical.

-When I discovered the filter (diameter 77mm) and took it in hand, I immediately felt its physical quality.
-I did not weigh it on a scale, but I can note that this is a “heavy” filter of great quality.
+When I first discovered the 77mm filter and held it in my hand, I immediately felt its physical quality.
+I didn’t weigh it on a scale, but I can say that it feels like a “heavy” filter in the best sense of the word.
 The outer part of the filter is made of brass.
-This has the advantage of being stronger than conventional filters, will be heavier, does not jam and is less susceptible to oxidation and corrosion.
+This has the advantage of being stronger than conventional filters; it is heavier, less prone to jamming, and less susceptible to oxidation and corrosion.

-The external part of the brass filter is notched with nice 1 to 2mm wide notches.
-This is really well thought out for an ideal grip, compared to the classic filters I usually use.
-On the edge of the filter (between the notches) is written “Kolari 77mm 5 Stop IRND” – and 10 Stop for the other filter obviously.
-This designation is also noted on the inside of the filter.
+The outer edge of the brass filter is notched, with attractive grooves about 1 to 2mm wide.
+This is really well thought out and gives you an ideal grip compared with the standard filters I usually use.
+On the edge of the filter, between the notches, you’ll find the inscription “Kolari 77mm 5 Stop IRND”—and “10 Stop” on the other filter, of course.
+This designation is also written on the inside of the filter.

 Vignetting

-This is also a very important point when choosing your filter.
-If you are using it for landscape photography, chances are that you are shooting with a wide-angle lens, such as 16-35mm on a full frame camera.
-Note that my Canon 16-35mm f/4 allows the use of classic screw filters, but this is not the case for all lenses, especially those noted “ultra-wide-angle”.
-I’m thinking in particular of the 12-24mm, 14-24mm, as well as the very good Sony 14mm f/2.8 GM that has just been released.
+This is another very important point when choosing a filter.
+If you use it for landscape photography, chances are you’ll be shooting with a wide-angle lens, such as a 16-35mm on a full-frame camera.
+Note that my Canon 16-35mm f/4 accepts classic screw-in filters, but that isn’t the case for every lens, especially those described as ultra-wide-angle lenses.
+I’m thinking in particular of 12-24mm and 14-24mm lenses, as well as the very good Sony 14mm f/2.8 GM, which had just been released at the time.

-I did some quick tests on different subjects, and I’ve noticed almost no apparent vignetting with the use of the filter on my 16-35mm, at 16mm on a full frame camera (Canon 6D).
-You clearly don’t see the filter appearing on the edge of the image, as might be the case with a non-slim filter and with some slim, but thicker filters.
-I’ve measured the filter and it is 5mm thick, which is better than my Hoya HD slim filter (8mm).
+I ran a few quick tests on different subjects and noticed almost no visible vignetting when using the filter on my 16-35mm at 16mm on a full-frame camera (Canon 6D).
+You clearly don’t see the filter appearing at the edge of the image, as can sometimes happen with non-slim filters, or even with some slim but slightly thicker filters.
+I measured the filter, and it is 5mm thick, which is better than my Hoya HD slim filter (8mm).

-Below is a comparison of a photo with and without ND filter mounted on my 16-35mm, at 16mm.
+Below is a comparison of a photo with and without the ND filter mounted on my 16-35mm at 16mm.

-As you can see, there is no impact of the ND64 Kolari filter on vignetting, even at 16mm on a full frame camera
+As you can see, the Kolari ND64 filter has no impact on vignetting, even at 16mm on a full-frame camera

 Sharpness

-Another important thing to note when choosing an ND filter is its impact on the quality of your final image.
-The filter (and therefore the quality of the glass used) must not impact the sharpness of your image.
-I’ve also made several precise tests and zoomed on the image at 100% in Dxo, the post processing software I use daily.
-I did not observe any loss of quality when using ND filters.
-Judge for yourself with the image below.
+Another important point when choosing an ND filter is its impact on final image quality.
+The filter—and therefore the quality of the glass used—should not affect the sharpness of your image.
+I also carried out several precise tests and zoomed in to 100% in DxO, the post-processing software I use every day.
+I didn’t notice any loss of quality when using the ND filters.
+You can judge for yourself with the image below.

-On the ten or so tests I was able to perform in the field, I didn’t observe any loss of quality between the images with and without ND filter
+Across the ten or so field tests I was able to carry out, I didn’t notice any loss of quality between the images shot with and without the ND filter

 Coating

-The coating of the filter is really well done in my opinion.
-It is presented as being water repellent.
-I did the test of pouring a few drops of water on the filter, and I was honestly amazed by how easy it was to wipe it.
-Nothing to complain about on this side.
+In my opinion, the filter coating is really well done.
+It is presented as water-repellent.
+I tested it by pouring a few drops of water on the filter, and I was honestly surprised by how easy it was to wipe clean.
+Nothing to complain about here.

 Color rendering

-Where we finally expect the most from an ND filter is its impact on the natural colors of your image.
-Indeed, some ND filters will clearly tend to impact colors.
-If you shoot in JPEG, this will matter because your white balance will not be correct, and you will therefore get a “false picture” in terms of colors.
-If you shoot in RAW, it is less problematic but you will still have to correct your white balance in post processing.
+Where we expect the most from an ND filter is its impact on the natural colors of the image.
+Some ND filters clearly tend to shift colors.
+If you shoot in JPEG, that matters because your white balance will be off, and you’ll end up with an image whose colors do not look accurate.
+If you shoot in RAW, it is less of a problem, but you will still need to correct the white balance in post-processing.

-I’m thinking in particular of high-density filters like ND1000.
-So, I was particularly curious to see how these filters from Kolari would perform on this front.
-I’ve used for example, the famous Big Stopper filter from Lee (10 stops) which completely messes up the white balance, giving a very cold color image – not to say completely blue.
-Of course, I was able to correct it in post processing (in RAW) but I had to warm up the scene to about +15 000K.
+I’m thinking in particular of high-density filters like an ND1000.
+So I was especially curious to see how these Kolari filters would perform in this area.
+For example, I’ve used the famous Lee Big Stopper filter (10 stops), which completely throws off the white balance and gives the image a very cold tone—not to say a completely blue cast.
+Of course, I was able to correct it in post-processing because I was shooting in RAW, but I had to warm up the scene by about +15,000K.

-To explain the “test methodology”, I simply shot different subjects in different locations, all in manual focus, without stabilization, on a tripod and in RAW.
-The white balance was set to “Automatic” when shooting, and I had to adapt it later in post processing as the camera could not use the same white balance for two images a few seconds apart, with and without filter.
-I then compared the two images on Dxo, by making sure that the white balance in the software was identical between them two.
-In fine, the objective was to check if there was any color tone between the two pictures (with and without filter).
+To explain the “test methodology,” I simply shot different subjects in different locations, always in manual focus, without stabilization, on a tripod, and in RAW.
+The white balance was set to “Auto” while shooting, and I then adjusted it later in post-processing, since the camera could not use exactly the same white balance for two images taken a few seconds apart, with and without the filter.
+I then compared the two images in DxO, making sure the white balance was identical in the software.
+Ultimately, the goal was to see whether there was any color cast between the two photos, with and without the filter.

-I decided to make several tests “in the field.”
-I did the first one inside my house, on a set of clothes of different colors so we can easily see the impact on them.
-I must say that I was bluffed: both the ND64 filter and the ND1000 filter have literally no influence on the colors of the images.
-I let you judge with the two images below.
-Other people who tested these filters also had the same result.
+I decided to run several field tests.
+I did the first one inside my house, on a set of clothes in different colors so that we could easily see any impact on them.
+I must say, I was blown away: both the ND64 and ND1000 filters had virtually no impact on the colors of the images.
+I’ll let you judge with the two images below.
+Other people who tested these filters found the same thing.

-As you can see, the ND1000 filter from Kolari offers superb color neutrality.
+As you can see, the Kolari ND1000 filter offers superb color neutrality.
 I dare you to find any difference with and without the filter!

-I won’t show you the same image with the ND64 Kolari as it’s totally identical, no influence on the white balance
+I won’t show you the same image with the Kolari ND64, because it is completely identical, with no influence on white balance

-I even made a comparison to show you the difference of the filter impact on the color rendition between the ND Kolari ND1000 and the Big Stopper from Lee (ND1000 too) – even if the goal here is not to compare Kolari filters with other brands.
+I also made a comparison to show you the difference in color rendering between the Kolari ND1000 and the Lee Big Stopper, which is also an ND1000—even though the goal here is not to compare Kolari filters with other brands.

 The difference in rendering is huge.
-The ND1000 Big Stopper filter from Lee really tends to impact a lot the white balance.
-Clearly, it’s quite obvious that the ND1000 filter from Kolari is much more neutral.
+The Lee Big Stopper ND1000 filter really tends to affect white balance a lot.
+Clearly, it’s quite obvious that the Kolari ND1000 filter is much more neutral.

-I’ve decided to do another outdoor test on a specific subject: a tree trunk in a park.
-The result is finally the same as indoors.
+I decided to do another outdoor test on a specific subject: a tree trunk in a park.
+In the end, the result was the same as indoors.

-Here is a 100% crop of a coconut tree in an outdoor park – The result is identical, no difference with and without ND filter, which shows the great neutrality of Kolari ND filters
+Here is a 100% crop of a coconut tree in an outdoor park — the result is identical, with no visible difference with or without the ND filter, which shows the excellent neutrality of Kolari ND filters

-In the end, I find that these filters offer a superb color rendering, accurate to reality.
-It’s almost perfect, whether it’s the ND64 filter or the ND1000 filter.
+In the end, I find that these filters offer superb color rendering that stays true to reality.
+It’s almost perfect, whether with the ND64 or the ND1000.

-Here is the end of this review of the Kolari ND filters.
-I was really pleased with these new ND filters, they really are of remarkable quality.
-The packaging is really well done, the filters are really thin (limiting vignetting perfectly,) the quality of the glass is superb and doesn’t impact the sharpness of the image, and the construction of the filters and their handling is impeccable.
-And finally, most importantly: I did not observe any color tinting when using them.
-I haven’t tested all the ND filters out there, but I have to say that these are the best ones I’ve been able to test so far.
+That brings us to the end of this review of the Kolari ND filters.
+I was really pleased with these new ND filters; they truly are remarkably good.
+The packaging is very well designed, the filters are really thin (which limits vignetting perfectly), the glass quality is superb and does not affect image sharpness, and both the construction and handling are excellent.
+Most importantly, I didn’t notice any color cast when using them.
+I haven’t tested every ND filter out there, but I have to say that these are the best ones I’ve tested so far.

 If you want to buy this superb ND filter, you can go through the following link.